MIDA-group/CoMIR/readme.md

 The video below demonstrates how we achieve rotation equivariance by displaying CoMIRs originating from two neural networks.
 One was trained with the C4 (rotation) equivariance constrained disabled, the other one had it enabled.
-When enabled, the correlation between a rotated CoMIR and the non-rotated one is closed to 100% for any angle.
+When enabled, the correlation between a rotated CoMIR and the non-rotated one is close to 100% for any angle.

 <div align="center">